Osmboy-313/php-fm/README.md

 A lightweight PHP framework built from scratch to explore how modern backend frameworks work internally.

-Rather than relying on existing frameworks like Laravel or Symfony, this project implements the core building blocks myself—including routing, middleware, authentication, validation, request handling, and dynamic module loading—to gain a deeper understanding of the request lifecycle.
+Rather than relying on existing frameworks like Laravel or Symfony, this project implements the core building blocks myself, including routing, middleware, authentication, validation, request handling, and dynamic module loading—to gain a deeper understanding of the request lifecycle.

 > ⚠️ **Note**
 > This project was built primarily for learning and experimentation.
 It is not intended to replace production frameworks, but to demonstrate my understanding of backend architecture and framework internals.